 Figure 10.
-Final reality-based mesh models after the processing of triangulation and optimization of the HD mesh.
-The mesh has preserved the specific detail of structural shape of the structural unit.
+Final reality-based mesh models following the triangulation and optimisation processing of the HD mesh.
+The mesh preserved the specific details of the structural shape of the structural unit.

-The finalization of the integrated 3D survey database on Pokcha complex has defined a virtual system of the preserved shape, directing the attention on the metric-spatial correspondence of information obtained from TLS database and UAV photogrammetry, calibrated at the different reliability of space reconstruction also from the characteristic of the instruments applied in the acquisition phase.
-In particular, a morphological reference and registration has been developed on the scale of each structural unit of the built complex: for the pavilion vault, the two type of data have been aligned on perimetrical boundaries and façades, considering the deviation accuracy of discreate surfaces and target control points.
-Then, a segmentation of the overlapped point cloud has been provided, deleting the overlapped areas of points and maintaining the TLS quality of data on the intrados surfaces and both TLS and UAV on the coverage surfaces.
+The finalisation of the integrated 3D survey database related to the Pokcha complex defined a virtual system of the preserved shape, directing the attention toward the metric-spatial correspondence of information obtained from the TLS database and the UAV photogrammetry, calibrated at different reliability values of space reconstruction from the features of the instruments applied in the acquisition phase.
+Specifically, a morphological reference and registration was developed in terms of the scale of each structural unit of the built complex.
+Here, for the pavilion vault, the two types of data were aligned in terms of perimetrical boundaries and façades while considering the deviation accuracy of the discreate surfaces and target control points.
+Following this, a segmentation of the overlapped point cloud was performed, deleting the overlapped areas and maintaining the quality of the TLS data on the intrados surfaces and both the TLS and UAV data on the extrados surfaces.

-At the end, the set of points has been subjected to standard filtering procedures, both automatic and manual, aimed at cleaning all spatial information not belonging to the envelope of the structural surface, in particular constituted by the infiltrated vegetation both at the base and at the top of the ruins.
-Further attention was paid to the window openings, manually cleaned for a complete reconstruction of the wall thickness.
-The triangulation phase of the final integrated database has highlighted some portions of missing morphological information, due to building masonry areas covered by vegetation during the survey campaign (removed in the point cloud with the filtering process).
-These parts have been integrated with a fitting of mesh holes according the geometric primitives derived from the mesh model.
-The mesh model obtained by triangulating and remeshing the surfaces verified the expected target of morphological detail, conserving both the main structural profiles and the specific geometry qualities of the masonry elements, on the surface and on the edges along the collapsed region.
+Finally, the set of points was subjected to standard filtering procedures, both automatic and manual, which were aimed at cleaning all the spatial information not pertaining to the envelope of the structural surface, specifically constituted by the infiltrated vegetation both at the base and at the top of the ruins.
+Further attention was paid to the window openings, which were manually cleaned for a complete reconstruction of the wall thickness.
+The triangulation phase of the final integrated database highlighted certain pieces of missing morphological information, which was due to the building masonry areas being covered by vegetation during the survey campaign (removed in the point cloud during the filtering process).
+These parts were subsequently integrated via a fitting of mesh holes according to the geometric primitives derived from the mesh model.
+The mesh model obtained by triangulating and remeshing the surfaces verified the expected target of morphological detail, conserving both the main structural profiles and the specific geometry qualities of the masonry elements, both on the surface and on the edges along the collapsed region.

-NURBS comparison and deviation analysis
+Non-uniform rational basis spline comparison and deviation analysis

-The study on structural instabilities has been focused on the vaulted unit in the central span, with the aim of comparing the specific imperfect geometry of the vault (affected by mechanical deformations) with a reliable reconstruction of its constructive shape from the in-site dimensions of the ruins.
-From the final mesh model, section planes have been set with an established pitch of 30 cm along all the surfaces of the unit (vault and vertical walls), extracting 3D sketch profiles adhering to the specific morphological surface and importing them into a NURBS modelling environment.
-By extrusion, the structural volumes of the pavilion vault have been geometrically reconstructed, according to the regular project profiles, and imported into the reverse modelling environment to make a comparison with the irregular mesh surface.
+The investigation into the structural instabilities was focused on the vaulted unit in the central span, with the aim of comparing the specific imperfect geometry of the vault (affected by mechanical deformations) with a reliable reconstruction of its original shape from the in-site dimensions of the ruins.
+Using the final mesh model, various section planes were set with an established pitch of 30 cm along all the surfaces of the unit (vault and vertical walls), extracting 3D sketch profiles that adhered to the specific morphological surface and importing them into a NURBS modelling environment.
+Using extrusion techniques, the structural volumes of the pavilion vault were geometrically reconstructed according to the regular project profiles and imported into the reverse modelling environment to allow for a comparison with the irregular mesh surface.